yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 yo angular --minsafe
 ```

 Here, we are first generating the file structure for a basic web application and then writing a number of boilerplate files for a new AngularJS application on top of it.
-This includes boilerplate directives and controllers as well as scaffolded Testacular unit tests.
+This includes boilerplate directives and controllers as well as scaffolded Karma unit tests.

 ### Scaffolding out Angular pieces